-More importantly, just as Proposition~\ref{prop2} predicts, these results show that models with similar NN-Mass and width have equivalent LDI properties, irrespective of the total depth (and, thus \textit{\#}Params) of the network.
+\paragraph{Layerwise Dynamical Isometry (LDI).} We calculate the mean singular values of initial layerwise Jacobians, and plot them against \#Params (see Fig.~\ref{mlp_mnist}(c)) and NN-Mass (see Fig.~\ref{mlp_mnist}(d)).
+Clearly, NN-Mass ($R^2=0.79$) is far better correlated with the mean singular values than \#Params ($R^2=0.31$).
+More importantly, just as Proposition~\ref{prop2} predicts, these results show that models with similar NN-Mass and width have equivalent LDI properties, irrespective of the total depth (and, thus \#Params) of the network.
 For example, even though the 32-layer models have more parameters, they have similar mean singular values as the 16-layer DNNs.
-This clearly suggests that the gradient propagation properties are heavily influenced by the topological characteristics like NN-Mass, and not just by DNN depth and \textit{\#}Params.
-Of note, the linear trend in Fig.~\ref{mlp_mnist}(d) is similar to that seen in Fig.~\ref{fig2}(b) simulation.
+This clearly suggests that the gradient propagation properties are heavily influenced by the topological characteristics like NN-Mass, and not just by DNN depth and \#Params.

-\paragraph{Training Convergence.} The above results pose the following hypotheses: (\textit{i})~If the gradient flow between DNNs (with similar NN-Mass and width) is similar, their training convergence should be similar, even if they have highly different \textit{\#}Params and depths; (\textit{ii}) If two models have same \textit{\#}Params (and width), but different depths and NN-Mass, then the DNN with higher NN-Mass should have faster training convergence (since its mean singular value will be higher -- see the trend in Fig.~\ref{mlp_mnist}(d)).
+\paragraph{Training Convergence.} The above results suggest the following hypotheses: (\textit{i})~If the gradient flow between DNNs (with similar NN-Mass and width) is similar, their training convergence should be similar, even if they have highly different \#Params and depths; (\textit{ii}) If two models have same \#Params (and width), but different depths and NN-Mass, then the DNN with higher NN-Mass should have faster training convergence (since its mean singular value will be higher -- see the trend in Fig.~\ref{mlp_mnist}(d)).